MARKETING GIMMICKS WEB HOSTING COMPANIES USE

 So, check this out… this is a screenshot from their website promoting an unlimited account for just $4 bucks a month (or $3.99 as they call it).
 For this low amount they’re giving their customers unlimited disk space, unlimited bandwidth and unlimited email.

 If this were a legitimate offer of truly unlimited disk space, unlimited bandwidth and unlimited email, why wouldn’t Amazon, Facebook and Google be rushing to move their websites to this host for just $3.99 a month?
-They spend millions of dollars a month on their servers and I’m sure they’d love to save all that money.
+They spend millions of dollars a month on their servers and I’m sure they’d love to be able to do it for just $4 bucks!

 Obviously, it’s not a legit offer and they have all kinds of rules and restrictions about how you can use the space that make it impossible to use too much of it.
 Plus, these accounts are on shared servers, and just like any computer or server, they have space limits dictated by the size of the hard drives that can be put in them.